HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Conclusions

 In this analysis of the pulsar wind nebula HAWC J1849-0000, which utilized 2860 days of HAWC Observatory data and other multi-wavelength data, the source is confirmed as a bright and slightly extended source.
 Its spectrum, reaching beyond 100 TeV, marks it as one of the most powerful UHE gamma-ray sources in the galaxy.

 By performing time-dependent leptonic modeling of the broadband spectral energy distribution, we have successfully constrained the key physical parameters of the system.
-The PWN is a PeV electron accelerator candidate, capable of accelerating leptons to a maximum energy of $E_{\text{cut}} = 1.5_{-0.6}^{+1.7}$~PeV.
-The model yields a true age for the system of $\tau \approx 26.8$~kyr, a magnetic field of $B(\tau) \approx 2.5~\mu$G. An efficiency of $\eta \approx 1.2\%$ for converting the pulsar's spin-down power into relativistic electrons indicates that the majority of the pulsar's rotational energy is not channeled into the electron population responsible for the observed gamma-ray emission.
+The PWN is a PeV electron accelerator candidate, capable of accelerating leptons to a maximum energy of $E_{\mathrm{cut}} \geq 2.9~\mathrm{PeV}$.
+Adopting an age of $\tau=9~\mathrm{kyr}$, the model yields a magnetic field of $B\left(\tau \right) \approx 4.28 ~\mathrm{\mu G}$ and an efficiency of $\eta\approx 0.63$ for converting the pulsar's spin-down power into relativistic electrons, indicating that the majority of the pulsar's rotational energy is channeled into the electron population responsible for the observed non-thermal emissions.

 Future observations with next-generation instruments will be essential to further resolve the nebula's structure and probe the detailed physics of the extreme acceleration.

 \begin{contribution} Y.~Son performed the maximum likelihood analysis, GAMERA analysis, and prepared the original manuscript.
 R.~Babu wrote the GAMERA code about time-dependent leptonic model powered by the pulsar's rotational energy.
 C.D.~Rho performed data analysis and finalized the submitted manuscript.
 The full HAWC collaboration has contributed through the construction, calibration, and operation of the detector; the development and maintenance of reconstruction and analysis software; and vetting of the analysis presented in this manuscript.
 All authors have reviewed, discussed, and commented on the results and the manuscript.